 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-The end of the school year is rapidly approaching.
-The time has come again to deliberate, do you buy the teacher a present?
+Be it Christmas or the end of the school year, that time is once more rapidly approaching.
+Once more it is time to deliberate whether you should buy the teacher a present.
 And if so, what do you buy?
-My gorgeous OH is a teacher, so with his help I’ve compiled these Teacher Gift Guide Ideas for the end of the school year.
+My gorgeous OH is a teacher, so with his help I’ve compiled these Teacher Gift Guide Ideas for Christmas or end of the school year.

 Teacher Gift Guide Ideas